idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 ## TIP

 Using public judgement in your favour.
 If you set a goal and it is only known by you, then you can easily give up on it.
 But what if you make it public, you will want to avoid any judgement for not achieving the goal.
 So one of the ways you can use public judgement in your favour is to make goals public.
 Just go ahead and make those your aspiration public.
 Do that on facebook, twitter, linkedin and all other social medias.
 You can say you want to do this and you will come in per day.
 The funny thing is you will have people cheering you up all along the way. this is because they know that it's hard and you must be going through a lot sticking to it and making it happen.

+### EXPRESS ROUTING PARAMETERS
+Blog posts are usually long and having them all clustering together on the home page is somewhat not too good.
+For amny blog you can click on the blog title and it will take you to the full page where the blog can be fully read.

+In many site we will always see url/something/something for their different topics.
+We can do this by creating them as route and we render a custom page for each of them.
+Creating route for many paths can be painful that's why express have what we call request params.

+Carefully read the documentation at express.com/en/guide/routing.html

+You can play with it at katakoda.com

+app.get("/news/:topic", function(req, res){
+  console.log(req.params.topic)
+})

+hyphen sepatation of worlds in a url is called cabab case.

+Node uses lodash to make ease in working with javascript.